Sindisil/lned/docs/dev/features.md

 ## Input Mode

-When an input command like *a* (append) is given, lned enters input mode.
+When edit commands that take user input (such as *a*) are given, lned enters Input Mode.
+When in Input Mode, commands are not available -- standard input is instead collected until input mode is terminated by a single period alone on a line.
+Lines of input are terminated by CR or CRLF.

-When in input mode, commands are not availabile -- standard input is instead collected until input mode is terminated by a single period ('.') on a line.
-Lines are terminated by CR or CRLF.
+The interrupt signal (usually CTRL-c) will also exit Input Mode, but will discard the input text.